simonduchen/AccShares/README.md

 # AccShares
-This is a deliverable for a course project at Chalmers Univerity of Technology in the course Mobile Computing.
+This is a course project at Chalmers Univerity of Technology in the course Mobile Computing.

-Developed by Simon Duchen and Linnea Bark.
+Developed by Simon Duchén and Linnéa Bark.

 To find out more about this project go to https://barklinnea0.wixsite.com/mobilecomputing
 ## Mobile Computing Project: AccShares